 Life Cycle Management: from product portfolio to market strategy

-In this article I show how you can optimize product life cycle management by looking at it from an innovation perspective.
-By combining different models, namely the 3 Horizons model, the Ansoff model, the BCG matrix and the 4 × 4 innovation matrix, I arrive at 12 possible product strategies that you can apply within product life cycle management.
+In this article we show how you can optimize product life cycle management by looking at it from an innovation perspective.
+By combining different models, namely the 3 Horizons model, the Ansoff model, the BCG matrix and the 4 × 4 innovation matrix, we arrive at 12 possible product strategies that you can apply within product life cycle management.

 Product life cycle management